-The overhead of RW-based solutions is considered to be much smaller than that of the flooding approaches, at the expense of a significant increase of cover time.
-Cover time is the expected time taken by a random walk to visit all nodes of a network.
-The generally relatively large (compared to flooding) cover time achieved under RW-based approaches depends on the network topology.
-For instance, it is $O(N \ln(N))$ for the fully connected graph (best-case scenario) and $O(N^3)$ for clique topologies (worst case scenario) [8], [9].
-Random walks on random geometric graphs $G(N, r_c)$ have been shown to have optimal cover time $\Theta(N \ln(N))$ and optimal partial cover time $\Theta(N)$ with high propability given that the connectivity radius of each node r_c fulfills a certain threshold property, i.e. given that $r_c^2 \geq \frac{c8 \ln(N)}{N}$ [17].
-Generally, it has been shown that cover time is lower for high connectivity network topologies, such as complete graphs, and it is higher in network topologies presenting bottlenecks.
+The overhead of random walk based solutions is considered to be much smaller than that of flooding approaches, at the expense of a significant increase in cover time.
+Cover time (Partial Cover time) is the expected time taken by a random walk to visit all (a portion of) nodes of a network.
+The generally relatively large (compared to flooding) cover time achieved under random walk based approaches depends on the network topology.
+For instance, it is $O(N\ln(N))$ for the fully connected graph (best-case scenario) and $O(N^3)$ for clique topologies (worst case scenario) [16,23].
+Random walks on the RGG $G(N, r_c)$ have been shown to have optimal cover time $O(N\ln(N))$ and optimal partial cover time O(N) with high probability given that the connectivity radius of each node r_c fulfills a certain threshold property, i.e. given that $r_c^2 \ge \frac{c8\ln(N)}{N}$, [24].
+Generally, it has been shown that C is lower for high connectivity network topologies, such as complete graphs, and it is higher in network topologies presenting bottlenecks.
 In the latter case, the number of revisits of already covered nodes (which affect the induced overhead and cover time) becomes particularly high.